SSH.NET is a library for .NET written in C# that allows us to connect to remote devices using the SSH protocol in a .NET application.

 - SCP and SFTP file transfer

-- Interaction with the SSH terminal
+- SSH terminal interaction

-- Management of SSH public and private keys
+- SSH public and private key handling

-- Password authentication and key-based authentication handling
+- Password-based and key-based authentication handling

 It is compatible with .NET Framework 4.0 or higher, and .NET Standard 1.3 or 2.0.
-Therefore, it is cross-platform and works on Windows, Linux, and MacOS.
+Therefore, it is cross-platform and works on Windows, Linux, and macOS.

 How to use SSH.NET

-We can easily add the library to a .NET project through the corresponding Nuget package.
+We can easily add the library to a .NET project through the corresponding NuGet package.

 Install-Package SSH.NET

-Here are some examples of how to use SSH.NET extracted from the library’s documentation
+Here are some examples of how to use SSH.NET, extracted from the library’s documentation.

 using (var client = new SshClient("hostname", "username", "password"))